jweber/WcfClientProxyGenerator/README.md

 #### RetryOnException<TException>(Predicate<Exception> where = null)
 Configures the proxy to retry calls when it encounters arbitrary exceptions.
 The optional `Predicate<Exception>` can be used to refine properties of the Exception that it should retry on.

+By default, if the following Exceptions are encountered while calling the service, the call will retry up to 5 times:

+* ChannelTerminatedException
+* EndpointNotFoundException
+* ServerTooBusyException

 Examples
 --------